basuojha/snackate/README.md

-Welcome to Snackerint! - A Food Delivery Web App
+Welcome to Snackate! - A Food Delivery Web App